dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

     }
     ```

-4. Register the event listener of `onResume` and `onPasue` so that the library can stop/restart barcode decoding when the app is pasue/resume.
+4. Register the event listeners `onResume` and `onPasue` so that the library can stop/restart barcode decoding when the user pauses or resumes the feature.

     ```js
     document.addEventListener('resume', onResume, false);